dfrws/dfrws2017-challenge/README.md

 This challenge is made possible by a grant from the Korea Institute for Advancement of Technology (KIAT), N0002260.

+## Details

+The background and information about the digital evidence collected can be found in (Challenge Details)[challenge_details.md], while a report from the scene including an interview with one of the suspects can be found in [IoT Forensic Challenge Case Details](IoT%20Forensic%20Challenge%20Case%20Details.pd)

-CHALLENGE ORGANIZERS
+## CHALLENGE ORGANIZERS

-Joshua James
+- Joshua James

-Eoghan Casey
+- Eoghan Casey